 Wireless services: "Personal wireless facilities" referenced in Section 704 of the Telecommunications Act of 1996.
 These include, but are not limited to, all commercial mobile services which are for-profit, are available to the public or a substantial portion of the public, and provide subscribers with the ability to access or receive calls from the public switched telephone network or other similar services, and the transceivers, antenna structures and other types of installations used for the provision of personal wireless services.
-Common examples include personal communications services (PCS), cellular radio mobile service, paging services, unlicensed wireless services, and common carrier wireless exchange access services.
+Common examples include personal communications services, and common carrier wireless exchange access services.